 You will receive marketing communications from us if you have opted to do so while requesting other information from us or when making a booking.

-We will get your express opt-in consent before we share your personal data with any company outside the GVI group of companies for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside the GVI family of companies for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by using the unsubscribe link included in the footer of all marketing messages.
 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of booking or enrolling in a program.